Alexander-Jing/DL-study/README.md

 # DL-study
-codes from the lesson: https://courses.d2l.ai/zh-v2/
+Codes from the lesson: https://courses.d2l.ai/zh-v2/, not the same as the codes in the jupyter notebook.
+Update regularly.